Information for Researchers

 Terms & Conditions to Note

-- We ask when you are leaving the library for whatever reason to please bring all your belongings with you.
+- When leaving the library for whatever reason please bring all your belongings with you.

 - Food is not permitted in the library

 - Smoking/Vaping in any library space is not permitted

 - Click this link for a full list of library regulations: Library Regulations